anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your sacred space is where you can find yourself again and again.
+Quote: Love is the master key that opens the gates of happiness.

-By: Joseph Campbell
+By: Oliver Wendell Holmes Jr.